OXIDprojects/vagrant-oxideshop/README.md

     http://oxideshop/webgrind

-It looks for cachegrind files in the `/tmp` directory, where xdebug leaves them.
+It looks for cachegrind files in the `/tmp` directory, where Xdebug leaves them.

 **Note:** xdebug uses the default value for xdebug.profiler_output_name, which means the output filename only includes the process ID as a unique part.
 This